Cattle in the ancient land of Israel

-Much of Israel’s land, especially the hill country, was poor pasture-land unﬁt for intensive farming.
+Much of Israel’s land, especially the hill country, was poor pasture-land unﬁt for farming.

 Cattle in ancient Israel

-Extra evidence?
-As well, mosaics and paintings found in Israel, dating from the Roman and Byzantine periods, show zebu-like cattle (see photograph at right), unlike the cattle unearthed in the earlier excavations.
+Mosaics and paintings found in Israel, dating from the Roman and Byzantine periods, show zebu-like cattle (see photograph at right).
 In the later drawings and paintings of the same period, zebu-like and short-horned cattle appear in the same herd.

 Cattle were an important status symbol.
-In biblical times the extent of a man’s wealth was measured by the number of cattle he owned.
-The stalled ox was a symbol of luxury, of having ‘arrived’.
+In biblical times a man’s wealth was measured by the number of cattle he owned.
+The ox in a stall was a symbol of luxury, of having ‘arrived’.

 Judging by the Egyptian mural below, cattle were branded with their owner’s mark.